 The World Health Organisation (WHO) estimates that there are more than 1.3 billion people all around the world who live with some form of disability.
-Currently in Malaysia, there is an estimate of 1 million disabled adults, youth and children.
+Currently, there is an estimate of 1 million disabled adults, youth, and children in Malaysia.

-And indeed, we can!
-Just step out and start - with a dialogue, with an experience, with empathy, with inclusion.
+Just step out and start—with a dialogue, an experience, with empathy, with inclusion.

 Our Founder's Story

 At 45 years of age, the world that Stevens Chan knew came to an end in 2002.
 He had substantial experience in the banking and insurance industry, and a business owner of a consulting business that provided a niche service to the direct selling market in the early 90s.
 In the eyes of many, he was succeeding in leaps and bounds.
 However, disaster struck when he found out that he had Glaucoma, an eye disease that causes blindness.
 After nine (9) eye surgeries, he gradually lost all of his vision in 2007.